Onchocerca volvulus: Disease

-O. volvulus causes onchocerciasis, which causes severe itching.
+Onchocerca volvulus causes onchocerciasis, which causes severe itching.
 Long-term infection can cause keratitis, an inflammation of the cornea in the eye, and ultimately leads to blindness.
 Symptoms are caused by the microfilariae and the immune response to infection, rather than the adults themselves.
 The most effective treatment involves using ivermectin, although resistance to this drug has been reported as developing.
 Ivermectin prevents female worms from releasing microfilariae for several months, thus relieving symptoms and temporarily preventing transmission.
 However, this does not kill adult worms, so it must be taken once annually as long as adult worms are present.

-O. volvulus has been proposed as one of the causative agents of nodding syndrome, a condition that affects children aged 5 to 15 and is currently only observed in South Sudan, Tanzania, and northern Uganda.
+Onchocerca volvulus has been proposed as one of the causative agents of nodding syndrome, a condition that affects children aged 5 to 15 and is currently only observed in South Sudan, Tanzania, and northern Uganda.
 Although the cause of the disease is unknown, O. volvulus is being increasingly studied as a possible cause due to its ubiquity in areas where the disease is found.